sarahcsmith/sarahcsmith.github.io/_pages/teaching.markdown

 > [I am] curious about how the world is changing and how they link to the theories I learned.

 > This last week I've been explaining the basics of futures market to every family [member] in my family.
 That was pretty cool.

+> I liked the instructor's passion for teaching this subject.
+I can tell they love what thtey do which got me excited to learn more.

+> I appreciated how the course was formatted to ensure student learning and retention of information.

 > Sarah was an amazing TA and probably my favorite TA from all my classes so far.
 She was incredibly helpful and accommodating.
 I attended discussion and office hours regularly because I was motivated to understand the content because her teaching style was so effective.